Aduda-Shem/Django-API/README.md

     - Bingo!!!!, Now we use the `access_token` as Authorization : Bearer `TOKEN`

 ## API Documentation
-# API Endpoints
 Each resource (customers, products, orders) is managed by a single API endpoint, which performs Create, Read, Update, and Delete (CRUD) operations based on the HTTP method and query parameters passed.
    - `http://localhost:8000/customers`
    - `http://localhost:8000/products`
    - `http://localhost:8000/products`